Maplewarrior/02807_final_project/README.md

 > We have not provided it in the repo as it is not ours and we do not have permission to distribute it.

 #### Running the experiments
-To run the experiments, just run the notebook `run_experiments.ipynb`.
+To run the experiments, just run the notebook `phishing_notebook.ipynb`.

 Again, experiment configurations can be changed in the _Define Experiment Configuration_ code block.
 We ran the experiments with the following settings: